 It gives us a proper perspective when deciding whether or not something should be done, because we can ask ourselves, “does it ultimately benefit the merchant?”

-This is the last thing we want merchants to see on Black Friday or Cyber Monday (BFCM) when they try to run one of our apps on their store:
+The last thing we want merchants to see on Black Friday or Cyber Monday (BFCM) when they try to run one of our apps on their store is this:

 We've learned a lot in our years of business, and these experiences — both good and bad — have drastically changed how we prepare for Black Friday.
-We are constantly making improvements to the way we operate, whether it's upgrading our apps to improve quality and cross-functionality of our apps, improving the way we load test, or making the operational and technical changes required to achieve the highest degree of PCI compliance.
+We are constantly making improvements to the way we operate, whether it's upgrading the quality and cross-functionality of our apps, improving the way we load test, or making the operational and technical changes required to achieve the highest degree of PCI compliance.

-Hopefully I’ll be able to share some of what we learned so that you can stay motivated, avoid burning out, and make the most of the year's biggest online sales event.
+Hopefully I’ll be able to share some of what we learned so that you can stay motivated, avoid burning out, and help support the biggest ecommerce event of the year — even if it looks a little different than usual.